brightcove/brightcove-player-sdk-ios/README.md

 When the `AVPlayer` is still able to access the network, but the video stalls because the network is too slow, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackStalled` event.
 When playback is able to resume, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackRecovered` event.
 These events only cover the case where normal playback stopped and does not cover buffering that occurs during a seek or initial load of the video.

 When the video is initially loading, when a seek occurs, or when playback stalls due to a slow network, the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackBufferEmpty` event.
 When playback is able to resume,  the lifecycle delegate method will be called with a `kBCOVPlaybackSessionLifecycleEventPlaybackLikelyToKeepUp` event.
-You may wish to implement a loading spinner in this case.

 Subclassing <a name="Subclassing"></a>
 -----------